helium/HIP/0026-HIP-Voting.md

 - You can keep the status quo and it would be fine as dewi is a non-profit, but it still a small group, and not full democratic system.

+- One miner can only get a vote.
+This is one of the only real particpatents in the network.
+The other groups use the network on top of this, they are important.
+But I don't think the miner network will disregrad the other aspects of the network.
+This really gives the people who run the network the power, because without the network users there is no reason to run the network.
+I am certain the miners will not cut the arm that feeds them.

 # Unresolved Questions
 [unresolved]: #unresolved-questions